DLinIoTedge/dltrainBook/Tool-Set/TF/Readme.md

  4. How to bring up Python 3 enabled Jupyter Notebook
  5. How to bring up Python 3  and TF in Docker
  6. How to bring up Python 3 enabled  JupyterLab

+  Use the [Link   ](https://mycartablog.com/2019/07/09/from-zero-to-jupyterlab-pro-on-windows-10/)  to install Jupyter-lab on your Windows 10 Machine

  7. How to bring up Python 3 enabled jupyterlab-latex